 What should I avoid eating if I suspect a cracked tooth?

-Avoid very hard foods such as nuts, hard sweets, ice, and crusty bread, as well as very sticky foods like toffee or caramel.
+If you suspect a cracked tooth, it may be helpful to avoid very hard foods such as nuts, hard sweets, ice, and crusty bread, as well as very sticky foods like toffee or caramel that could pull on the compromised tooth.
 Extremely hot or cold foods and drinks may also trigger sensitivity.
-Chewing on the opposite side and opting for softer foods at moderate temperatures can help reduce discomfort.
+Chewing on the opposite side of your mouth and opting for softer foods at moderate temperatures can help reduce discomfort until you are able to have the tooth assessed professionally.

 Dental symptoms and treatment options should always be assessed individually during a clinical examination.